 Counseling services works with students experiencing a wide variety of personal concerns, developmental issues, and relationship conflicts in a confidential and welcoming atmosphere.

 Counseling Services is open from 8:30-4:30, weekdays.
-Urgent Walk-In Hour is 1-2, daily.
+Urgent Walk-In Hour is 1:00-2:00, weekdays.
 See Emergency and After Hour Options for additional information.

 Common Reasons for Visiting Counseling Services